 3 Upon receiving the approval of his/her administrator and following successful testing of his/her ability to access the website, a registry user will be issued a digital certificate by the administrator via an email containing a link to the website.
 The registry user should then download from the website the digital certificate, providing him/her with a private key.

-Effecting, Amending and Discharging Registrations
+Effecting, Amending and Discharging Registrations – Registry User